AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 ## Editing your Polymer demo

 While building a web component, being able to see the component in the browser is essential.
 Located in `/demo/index.html` is a Polymer pre-configured demo file.
-Use the following pattern to setup your web component in the demo HTML.
+Use the following pattern to set up your web component in the demo HTML.

 ```html
 <demo-snippet>